OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 |   16  | kg of CO2          | kg of CO2             |     unit       |       9      |          |      all      |     F     |
 |   17  | Metric_ton of CO2  | Metric_ton of CO2     |     unit       |      10      |          |      all      |     F     |

-The conversions changed by this process are (the rest remain the same):
+The conversions added by this process are (the rest remain the same):

 | source_id | destination_id | bidirectional |   slope   | intercept |             note             |
 | :-------: | :------------: | :-----------: | :-------: | :-------: | :--------------------------: |